xyproto/env/README.md

 `func Str(name string, optionalDefault ...string) string`

 `Str` does the same as `os.Getenv`, but allows the user to provide a default value (optional).
-Only the first optional argument is used, the rest is discarded.
+Only the first optional value is used, if the environment variable value is empty or not set.

 ### func Bool